-The rules for a third party notice to check the tax position of a partner depend on whether the notice is:-
+The rules for a third party notice to check the tax position of a partner in partnerships depend on whether the notice is:-

 - to someone who is not a partner to check to tax position of more than one partner